 Administrative identification mechanisms

-29. Some electors, or their close friends or family, write back to the DRO providing a reason for casting more than one vote, such as language or literacy difficulties or, in some cases, that the elector is elderly and confused and voted more than once due to forgetting they had already cast a vote.
-In such situations the DRO generally writes to these electors, informs them of the correct procedures and the penalties for voting more than once, and the matter is taken no further.
+34. Some electors, or their close friends or family, write back to the DRO providing a reason for casting more than one vote, such as language or literacy difficulties or, in some cases, that the elector is elderly and confused and voted more than once due to forgetting they had already cast a vote.

-30. The cases that remain after these elimination processes are referred by the DROs to the AEC's National Office through the Australian Electoral Officer (AEO) for the state or territory.
-Those instances that evidence apparent multiple voting are then referred to the AFP for consideration.
+35. The cases that remain after these elimination processes are referred by the DROs to the AEC's National Office through the Australian Electoral Officer (AEO) for the state or territory.
+Those instances that evidence apparent multiple voting may then be referred to the AFP for consideration.
 The AFP may then refer the matter to the Commonwealth DPP for possible prosecution of the individual under s.
 339 (1), (1A) or (1C) in accordance with the Commonwealth Prosecution Policy.

 Other identification mechanisms